Lizzo Takes Over From Cardi B For Best-Selling Female Rap Album Of 2019

-Lizzo has had an amazing year and it seems her success isn’t going to slow down any time soon.
+Lizzo has had an amazing year, and it seems her success isn’t going to slow down anytime soon.

 According to The Source, the “Juice” songstress currently has the best-selling female rap album of 2019, pushing Cardi B to the No. 2 spot.

 Lizzo’s third studio album, Cuz I Love You, was released earlier this year in April and has spent 27 weeks on the U.S. Billboard 200 album chart.
 So far, the album has peaked at No. 4 and is currently still in the top 20 this week at No. 12.
 Collaborations on the album include Missy Elliott and Gucci Mane.
-The biggest single from the album, “Truth Hurts,” topped the U.S. Billboard Hot 100 two years after its release date, which The Inquisitr reported.
-She became one of few black female artists to have a No. 1 single on the Hot 100 alongside Rihanna, Janelle Monae, Beyonce, and Cardi B. The single tied with Iggy Azalea’s “Fancy” for staying at the top spot for seven consecutive weeks.
+The biggest single from the album, “Truth Hurts,” topped the U.S. Billboard Hot 100 two years after its release date, as previously reported by The Inquisitr.
+She became one of a few black female artists to have a No. 1 single on the Hot 100 alongside Rihanna, Janelle Monae, Beyonce, and Cardi B. The single tied with Iggy Azalea’s “Fancy” for staying at the top spot for seven consecutive weeks.

 Recently, Lizzo released a remix of her single “Good As Hell” with “Break Up With Your Girlfriend, I’m Bored” hitmaker Ariana Grande.
 On Spotify, the track has surpassed 200 million streams.

-Third place goes to Nicki Minaj’s Queen which was also released in 2018.
+This year’s third-best-selling rap album from a female artist is Nicki Minaj’s Queen, which was also released in 2018.
 In August, Minaj announced that her record had gone platinum and spent a whole year on the U.S. Billboard 200 album chart.
 The “Pound The Alarm” rapper took the time to thank her fans who supported the album as she explained that the singles released from the LP had very little radio support.

 View this post on Instagram